The Toy Story area at Walt Disney Studios

 The Ratatouille ride consistently gets rave reviews, but I didn’t really fall in love with it.
 I felt like it was lacking something and was a little hard to follow.
 I was fascinated by the ride system and the way the cars moved through moreso than the ride itself.
 I could also see it being a problem for people who get motion sick.

-Crush’s Coaster was closed the whole first morning, so we had to come back during EMH on our second morning to ride it.
-(EMH is typically done at Disneyland Parc, but we were there during the transition to the Christmas season, so Walt Disney Studios was hosting the early morning hours at that time.)
+Crush’s Coaster was closed the whole first morning, so we had to come back during Extra Magic Hours on our second morning to ride it.
+(EMH is typically done at Disneyland Park, but we were there during the transition to the Christmas season, so Walt Disney Studios was hosting the early morning hours at that time.)
 My sister and I tried to talk our mom, who doesn’t even like kiddie coasters, into riding it.
 After the first 30 seconds or so of the ride, we were convinced that she should give it a shot.
 We had gone through the outdoor curve and the slow show scenes and thought it would be perfect for her.
 Then we got into the main building where things opened up and we were zooming around curves left and right.
 It packed quite a bit of punch for such a small ride and I loved it.
 It was the only ride we had to wait in line for more than five minutes for on either day – it had gone up from 25 to 45 minutes by the time we got off – or we would’ve ridden it again.
+Crush’s Coaster doesn’t offer Fastpasses, so it regularly draws long lines.
+Getting there early will be your best bet to ride it with a shorter wait.